zalando/jackson-datatype-money/README.md

         .withMonetaryAmount(new CustomMonetaryAmountFactory()));
 ```

-If you're using Java 8, you can also pass in a method reference:
+You can also pass in a method reference:

 ```java
 ObjectMapper mapper = new ObjectMapper()